 In 2012, we made an attempt to revive industrial applications based on FHG.
 The drawback of FHG is the necessity of using brushes.
 Therefore, an experimental homopolar generator was designed to eliminate this drawback.

-Our proposal exactly corresponds to the contemporary theoretical ideas of FHG function.
-Mathematically it is described by the well-known equation formulated by James Clerk Maxwell around 1865 \,\cite{maxw,hall}
+Our proposal corresponds precisely to the contemporary theoretical ideas of FHG function.
+Mathematically it is described by the well-known equation formulated by James Clerk Maxwell in about 1865 \,\cite{maxw,hall}

-where index \emph {m} means determination of origin: \emph {Maxwellian value}.
-Figures \ref{obr0}, \ref{obr1}, \ref{obr1a} and \ref{obr1b} show the way of brush elimination.
-Conductivity path enters perpendicularly onto the isomagnetic circles of the magnetic field of two opposed axially magnetized synchronously rotating rings.
-The output of conductivity path is provided by the central conductor passing through the hollow shaft as shown in Figure \ref{obr1b}.
-Assuming that we provide shielding of a wire $\vec j$ of measuring circuit inlet, PHG function in Figure \ref{obr0} will theoretically be similar to the brush solution of FHG \cite{tes, wiki}.
-The difference is that in FHG, the outer wire moves towards outside homogeneous circles \footnote {FHG inner portion does not move towards the magnet, because both of them are firmly connected.}, while in PHG, the inner wire $\vec i$ moves against internal circles $\vec B_1$, and the outer wire moves towards outside circles $\vec B_2$.
-The outer wire $\vec j$ is shielded in relation to the theoretical effects of relative movement of outer circles of magnetic induction $\vec B_2$.
-In order to ensure good functionality of such shielding, we chose the superconductor based on YBaCuO crystals \cite{can}.
+where index \emph{m} means determination of origin: \emph{Maxwellian value}.
+Figures \ref{obr0}, \ref{obr1}, \ref{obr1a} and \ref{obr1b} show the method of brush elimination.
+In PHG, as shown in Fig. \ref{obr0}, the conductance path enters the isomagnetic radials of the magnetic field perpendicularly at two opposite, axially magnetised, synchronously rotating rings.
+The output of the conductivity path is provided by the central conductor passing through the hollow shaft as shown in \ref{obr1b}.
+Assuming that we provide superconductor shielding of a wire $\vec j$ of measuring circuit inlet, $S$, PHG function in Figure \ref{obr0} will theoretically be similar to the brush solution of FHG \cite{tes}.
+To achieve the correct function of such shielding, a YBaCuO crystal based superconductor was selected \cite{can}.
 Shielding has two aspects: